betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/FrequentlyAskedQuestions.md

 constructors or destructors.
 Therefore we recommend to avoid them in C++ as much as possible.

-## MSVC gives me warning C4301 or C4373 when I define a mock strategy with a const parameter.
+## MSVC gives me warning C4301 or C4373 when I define a mock schedulingStrategy with a const parameter.
 Why? ##

 If you compile this using Microsoft Visual C++ 2005 SP1:
 ```